HIP-infrastructure/app-in-browser/README.md

 ```
 then restart the docker service with `sudo systemctl restart docker`.

-5. If you don't have a supported Nvidia graphics card, you need to the modify the `.env` file you just copied as follows:
+5. If you don't have a supported Nvidia graphics card, you need to the modify the `.env` file as follows:
 ```bash
 CARD=none
 RUNTIME=runc